 The current best-in-class image file format for Foundry VTT usage is WebP, which achieves the best quality-to-size ratio of any image format with lower file-sizes than JPEG with comparable quality and support for transparency.

 WebP uses a more complex algorithm for compression which requires more work for the client CPU.
 Generally this trade-off is worth it, to reduce network transit in favor of more utilization of the client PC.
 The same holds true for audio codecs like OGG.

 For images which do not require a lot of visual complexity, SVG can also be used which will feature tiny file-sizes, support for transparency, can be easily animated, and can be scaled to any size without noticeable loss of quality.
-Consider using SVGs if you are making tiles, tokens, or icons for use in foundry that would benefit from transparency and scaling, but do not require extremely complex colour depth and detail.
+Consider using SVGs if you are making tiles, tokens, or icons for use in foundry that would benefit from transparency and scaling, but do not require extremely complex color depth and detail.

 In order to use a SVG image on a WebGL canvas, the SVG document must be given an explicit default width and height in its markup, for example: